k2view-academy/K2View-Academy/articles/TDM/tdm_overview/03_business_entity_overview.md

   - Order #11:
     - Network element #100.
   - Order #12:
-    - This order has no related network element.
+    - This Order has no related Network element.

 3. **Task execution order:**